kevcisme/weather_app/README.md

 - Verify AWS credentials are correct
 - Check S3 bucket permissions (PutObject, GetObject, ListBucket)
 - Ensure bucket exists and is in the correct region

+**"No readings found in silver layer"**
+- The silver layer may not have data yet if you just deployed
+- Run backfill to populate: `./quick-backfill.sh`
+- Or wait for new readings to be collected (every 15 minutes)

 ### Frontend Issues